 If anyone has used this app, I’d be interested to hear what your thoughts about it are!

-The absolute best way to know when to spend extra money on organics, and when to save some cash by buying conventional, is to refer to this list.
+The absolute best way to know when to spend extra money on organics, and when to save some cash by buying conventional, is to refer to the Dirty Dozen and Clean 15 lists.

 It is updated each year to offer guidance when planning your food budget.
 In the app form, it’s easy to reference when grocery shopping.